corda/contract-sdk/README.md

 Remember, if you don't provide the `targetClasses` parameter then the default behaviour is that the annotation targets all states whose types belong to the contract.

+## Contributing

+The Contract SDK is an open-source project and contributions are welcome as seen here: [Contributing](CONTRIBUTING.md)

+The contributors can be found here: [Contributors](CONTRIBUTORS.md)

 ## Disclaimer

 Whilst each of the verification logic behind each annotation has been tested, always test your contract logic and your entire CorDapp independently and thoroughly before using it in production.